 Even if you do get rejected, this doesn’t mean you’re out of luck.
 There are other companies and other life insurance choices.

-How to Get the Best Coverage at the Lowest Premium for Paragliding Participants
+How to Get the Best Coverage at the Lowest Premium

 If you participate in paragliding and need life insurance coverage, you don’t want to go through the application process over and over again.
 Therefore, the best way to begin your search for coverage is to obtain a quote from a company that specializes in working with higher risk cases.